ralfkundel/P4STA/README.md

 **Note: This is a alpha-state prelease**
 The following features are not part of the GitHub project as they are not yet fully integrated:
-* DPDK-based packet capturing
+* DPDK-based packet capturing (hidden access only)
 * Analytics functions (P4STA-Analytics) (e.g. service curve calculations, ...)
 * Load generator control abstractions (currently only iPerf3 is fully integrated)

 # Publications
-* "How to measure the speed of light with programmable data plane hardware?"@ 2nd P4Europe Workshop: [Demo Paper](https://www.kom.tu-darmstadt.de/research-results/publications/publications-details/?no_cache=1&pub_id=KSK19)
+* "How to measure the speed of light with programmable data plane hardware?"@ 2nd P4Europe Workshop: [Demo Paper](https://ieeexplore.ieee.org/abstract/document/8901871)
-* "P4STA: High Performance Packet Timestamping with Programmable Packet Processors"@ IEEE/IFIP NOMS: coming soon!
+* "P4STA: High Performance Packet Timestamping with Programmable Packet Processors"@ IEEE/IFIP NOMS: [Paper](https://www.kom.tu-darmstadt.de/research-results/publications/publications-details/?no_cache=1&pub_id=KSB%2B20)

 # Architecture